 Not ideal for detail-oriented cuts

 If you want an option that will go easy on your wallet yet still get the job done, you really can’t beat the price for this Mercer Culinary knife.
-If you aren’t carving and slicing a ton of protein, there’s no need to shell out a ton of money for a knife that you will rarely use.
+If you aren’t carving and slicing a ton of protein, there’s no need to shell out a ton of money for a decorative knife set that you will rarely use.
 The 11-inch, high carbon steel blade boasts a Granton edge so that food will easily pull away from the blade as you’re slicing.

 Blade Length: 11 inches